marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 I wasn't having enough quality time to spend on important coding tasks because I was constantly spending time on management duties.
-At the same time I wasn't helping to unblock my team's work as well as I could, since I spent too much time coding.
+At the same time I wasn't helping to unblock my team's work as well as I could since I spent too much time coding.

+By my sheer luck the team was independent enough to perform well even without strong management guidance.
+That could equally have been disastrous.

 I had to step back and rethink my approach to balance facilitation with my coding responsibilities.
 Being **proactive** about facilitating helped me save